krystalhdz6/Project-1/README.md

 Machines within the network can only be accessed by SSH.

-•	The only machine that can access the Elk-Server is via SSH from the Ansible container on the Jump-Box¬ — using its Private IP.
+•	The only machine that can access the Elk-Server is via SSH from the Ansible container on the Jump-Box — using its Private IP.

 A summary of the access policies in place can be found in the table below.